pwr-Solaar/Solaar/docs/capabilities.md

 Buttons can also execute macros but Solaar does not provide any support for macros.

-Lighting information is a sequence of lighting effects, with the first for the logo LEDs and the second for the side LEDs.
+Lighting information is a sequence of lighting effects, with the first usually for the logo LEDs and the second usually for the side LEDs.

 The fields possible in an effect are:
 - ID: The kind of effect: